erik-balfe/ai-console-agent/README.md

 If you encounter errors related to missing packages during compilation, follow these steps:

 1. Identify the missing packages from the error messages.
-Common missing packages might include:
+For example these were such problem packages (currently already included in dev deps, so theyre not a problem anymore):

    - pg
    - @xenova/transformers